rodneyshupe/Cookbook/Recipes/Sides/PickledCarrotsWithTarragon.rst

 Directions
 ----------

-1. Pack carrots, shallot, garlic, chiles, tarragon, peppercorns, and coriander seeds in a large heatproof jar.
+1. Pack the carrots, shallot, garlic, chiles, tarragon, peppercorns, and coriander seeds into a large heatproof jar.
-2. Bring vinegar, sugar, salt, and 2 cups water to a boil in a medium saucepan, whisking to dissolve sugar and salt.
+2. Bring the vinegar, sugar, salt, and 2 cups water to a boil in a medium saucepan, whisking to dissolve the sugar and salt.
-3. Pour pickling liquid over carrots to cover.
-Let cool; cover and chill at least 24 hours.
+3. Pour the pickling liquid over the carrots to cover; let cool, then cover and chill at least 24 hours.

 Notes
 -----